3 The Learning Cycle

 Evaluation involves reflecting on how well you met your learning objectives after completing and receiving feedback on an assignment or quiz.

-Remember: if you have questions about your learning, assignment or quizzes, contact your instructor and/or your Student Advisor.
+Remember: if you have questions about your learning, assignment or quizzes, contact your instructor.

 Key Questions to Improve Your Learning[2]

 At each stage of the learning cycle, there are key questions you should ask yourself.
-The chart below lists the key questions for each stage of the learning cycle, and other questions you’ll want to think about.
+The chart below lists key questions to think about.

 Key question Other questions to ask yourself